Access to Private Equity

 Introducing private equity deals from £25,000

-This is a long term investment, longer than most.
+Private equity investments are a long-term commitment, longer than most.
 For that reason, you should not invest money you cannot afford to lose.
-It is for very experienced investors only.
+These are for very experienced investors only.
 Capital is at risk and returns are not guaranteed.

 Private equity funds may be denominated in euros or US dollars, meaning there is currency risk.
 The return may increase or decrease as a result of currency fluctuations.

 The deals are often structured as limited partnerships.
 Investors will need to confirm they agree to the terms of the partnership before applying.
-Typically, you will say how much capital you wish to "commit" but won't pay it all up front: the funds are called upon when required.
-Fees and expenses are in addition.
-Funds can be called upon at any time.
 You should carefully familiarise yourself with the terms of the partnership agreements before investing.

 Before sending you details on private equity deals we are required to check if you are eligible.
 If you are interested, please complete our questionnaire to see if you qualify.

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – tax-efficient investments.
 You should base your investment decision on the provider's documents and ensure you have read and fully understand them before investing.
 This review is a marketing communication.
 It is not advice or a personal or research recommendation to buy the investment mentioned.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.